RealOrangeOne/theorangeone.net/content/posts/nologin-vs-false.md

 tags: [linux,security]
 ---

-When disabling a user account on a Linux box, it's good practice to also change the shell to something which, well, isn't a shell.
-The point of these shells is rather than presenting the user with a prompt to execute further commands , it returns a failure code, and log out the user.
+When disabling a user account on a Linux box, it is good practice to also change the shell to something which, well, isn't a shell.
+The point of these shells is rather than presenting the user with a prompt to execute further commands, it returns a failure code, and log out the user.

 If you look around, people recommend a couple different things to set as the user's shell: `/bin/nologin` and `/bin/false`.
 Not once have I seen someone say why to use either, nor what the differences are.